XorcodeYt/XorTool/README.md

 - Ensure all custom modules are inside the `modules/` folder at the project root.
 - Download and install FFmpeg (add the `bin` folder to your Windows Environment Variables).
 - Restart your terminal or PC, and check FFmpeg installation by running `ffmpeg -version`.

+## ▶️ Usage

+- Run the main script using Command Prompt or PowerShell:
+  Start the program and follow the on-screen menu.
+- Select a tool by entering its corresponding number.

 ## 🙏 Credits